jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 ### 14A Interpretation
 For the purposes of this Part, unless the context otherwise requires,—
+  - **cockpit video recorder** , in relation to an aircraft, means— (a) a cockpit video recorder that is required to be installed in any aircraft (whether or not it is required to be installed in that aircraft) for the purpose of complementing an accident or incident investigation; or
+    (b) any other video recording device approved for installation under rules made under the Civil Aviation Act 2023 and installed for the purpose of complementing an accident or incident investigation
+  - **cockpit video recording** means a video recording on or from a cockpit video recorder
+  - **cockpit voice recorder** , in relation to an aircraft, means— (a) a cockpit voice recorder that is required to be installed in any aircraft (whether or not it is required to be installed in that aircraft) for the purpose of complementing an accident or incident investigation; or
+    (b) any other voice recording device approved for installation under rules made under the Civil Aviation Act 2023 and installed for the purpose of complementing an accident or incident investigation
+  - **cockpit voice recording** means a voice recording on or from a cockpit voice recorder
   - **disclose** , in relation to a record referred to in this Part, includes—and disclosed and disclosure have corresponding meanings
     (a) relating the whole or part of the contents of the record orally; and (b) producing the record, or a copy of the record, in whole or in part in any form;—